Murat-Selim/new-mini-app-quickstart/README.md

 This project is a **demo application** created by the **Base / Coinbase Developer Relations team** for **educational and demonstration purposes only**.

-**There is no token, cryptocurrency, or investment product associated with Cubey, Base, or Coinbase.**
+**There is no token, cryptocurrency, or investment product associated with Web3 IdeaBoard, Base, or Coinbase.**

-Any social media pages, tokens, or applications claiming to be affiliated with, endorsed by, or officially connected to Cubey, Base, or Coinbase are **unauthorized and fraudulent**.
+Any social media pages, tokens, or applications claiming to be affiliated with, endorsed by, or officially connected to Web3 IdeaBoard, Base, or Coinbase are **unauthorized and fraudulent**.

-We do **not** endorse or support any third-party tokens, apps, or projects using the Cubey name or branding.
+We do **not** endorse or support any third-party tokens, apps, or projects using the Web3 IdeaBoard name or branding.

 > [!WARNING]
-> Do **not** purchase, trade, or interact with any tokens or applications claiming affiliation with Coinbase, Base, or Cubey.
+> Do **not** purchase, trade, or interact with any tokens or applications claiming affiliation with Coinbase, Base, or Web3 IdeaBoard.
 > Coinbase and Base will never issue a token or ask you to connect your wallet for this demo.

 For official Base developer resources, please visit: